 Gensis Theme for WordPress: I used to love Thesis theme for WordPress but slowly development for Thesis theme changed direction and I did not like it.
 Genesis was pretty clear leader then and is the best framework for a WordPress blog.
 It is so easy to use that I slowly but surely moved all my blogs to Genesis framework.
 If you are keen to know about about why I moved from Thesis to Genesis theme?

-Xenforo – For online forums I used vBulletin but don’t recommend anymore.
+Xenforo – My first choice for forum was vBulletin but not anymore and you can read why.
 Use Xenforo instead.
 It is designed and developed by the vBulletin 3.x developers and is really an awesome product out of the box.
+All my forums are moved over from vBulletin to xenForo already.

 MediaTemple: IMTips is hosted with MediaTemple and it is one of the most scalable host I have ever seen.
 Perfect for sites that expects lot of growth in traffic.